splunk/splunk-sdk-javascript/README.md

 ## License

-The Splunk JavaScript SDK is available under an Apache license.
+The Splunk Software Development Kit for JavaScript is licensed under the Apache License 2.0.
+Details can be found in the file LICENSE.

+### Third-Party Libraries

 The third-party libraries embedded may have different licenses.
 This is the list of embedded libraries and their licenses: